Brennan Gilmore: Personal

 Gilmore lives in Cismont, Virginia.
 A rescue dog named Jack from Rockbridge County, Virginia he adopted joined Walker's Run onstage in Little Washington, Virginia in 2016, "singing" along with the band "nearly note for note".
 The related video has been a hit online.

 Astrophotography

 What started as a "COVID-19 lockdown project" for Gilmore has developed into a "passionate hobby" of astrophotography which he pursues in his backyard and elsewhere.
 His photograph of the Andromeda Galaxy "amazed internet users", garnering over 70,000 upvotes on Reddit.
 He captured noted images of The Rotunda and Old Cabell Hall on the grounds of his alma mater, the University of Virginia, under astronomical formations.
 Riffing off the James Webb Space Telescope, he calls his the Brennan Gilmore Earth Telescope.
 Of his new hobby, Gilmore says: “I like the connection between humanity and the cosmos” as well as “the artistic aspect.”
 His favorite images “marry the celestial with the terrestrial and remind viewers that our home on this planet is just a small part of a much larger, deeply interconnected cosmic system.”

-Gilmore has captured noted images of the "green comet", whose official name is C/2022 E3 (ZTF).